Pet emergency

 Is chinese incense cedar poisonous to dogs?

-Yes — the ASPCA lists Chinese Incense Cedar (Calocedrus macrolepis) as mildly toxic to dogs.
+Yes — Chinese Incense Cedar (Calocedrus macrolepis) is regarded as mildly toxic to dogs, based on genus- and family-level toxicity data.
 Not individually listed by the ASPCA.
 The Calocedrus genus contains aromatic thujone-related oils; foliage and bark may cause mild gastrointestinal upset or skin irritation in pets if chewed.
 Treat with caution around pets.

 How serious is it if my dog ate chinese incense cedar?